Food Relationship

 Mindful Eating definitely requires practice, so start slowly, one bite at a time.
 Figure out how long it takes you to eat a meal and aim to increase that to 15-20 min for bigger meals.
 Allow yourself to be mindful and present whilst eating.

-Use this opportunity to savour the flavours and textures of your food, connecting with your body’s hunger and fullness signals and needs in order to make more balanced and nourishing choices.
-If fog and storm eating has become a habit, you might find yourself mindlessly reaching for food even when you’ve had enough.
+Savour the flavours and textures of your food, connect with your body’s hunger and fullness signals and needs in order to make more balanced and nourishing choices.
+If mindless eating has become a habit, you might find yourself mindlessly reaching for food even when you’ve had enough.

 So next time you find yourself mindlessly eating, practice pausing and taking the time to assess what you need.
 How hungry are you?
 What do you really need right now?
 This will help break down old habits and make way to establishing a healthier relationship with food.